VedantSimaria/Employee_management/README.md

 To run the program of task 1 just go to path where file is located and run this command: "python main.py"

-Task 2: file name "main1.py" \n
+Task 2: file name "main1.py"
 FastAPI Task:
 Perform Employee Management where the fields would be: emp_id, emp_name, emp_mobile_number, emp_email, emp_designation